-You have earned one year of credited membership service for all years after October 1, 1968 (or January 1, 1975 as the case may be) in which you have at least 100 hours of covered employment.
+You have earned one year of credited membership service for all years after October 1, 1968 (or January 1, 1975 as the case may be) in which you have at least 100 covered hours of employment.

 Contributions

 How much does my employer contribute to the Plan?